Firebase Test Lab for Android

 - Test your app in the Firebase console.
 See Use Firebase Test Lab for Android from the Firebase console.

 - Test your app from the gcloud command line environment.
-See Using Test Lab from the Command Line.
+See Using Firebase Test Lab for Android from the gcloud Command Line.

 - Test your app with Android Studio 2.0.
 See the Test Lab instructions in the Firebase Android Codelab.